ad7f/hamcheck/README.md

 On first run, please allow time for a copy of the database to be downloaded locally.

-The tool is designed so that you can copy and paste a list of names into the tool.
+The tool was designed to make it possible to copy and paste a large list of names into the tool.

 The currently accepted formats for name lines are:
 ```